‘Criminal Minds’ Writer Erica Messer Reveals The Pain Of Losing Hotch But Isn’t Allowed To Talk About Thomas Gibson

 Erica Messer feels very fortunate to have been able to get an actress as in demand as Jane Lynch for three episodes.
 Criminal Minds writers have wanted Jane Lynch to return for years but were told it was just impossible with her schedule, but fortunately, Jane had a little time this year.
 It was quite an unexpected blessing, and those three episodes will no doubt be amazing.

 Criminal Minds veterans Matthew Gray Gubler, Kirsten Vangsness, A.J.
 Cook, Paget Brewster and Joe Mantegna, have little recourse but to go on with the show.
-They are actors hired to do a job and they are all well paid, although all make less than Thomas Gibson was making.
+They are actors hired to do a job, and they are all well paid, although all make less than Thomas Gibson was making.

 Criminal Minds writers, cast, and production team had no choice in the casting changes.
 Both the firing of Thomas Gibson and the Hiring of Damon Gupton were network decisions, and out of Erica Messer’s hands.
 Orders came from above, and apparently, the writers, cast, and crew are very limited in what they are allowed to say on the matter.